AlmunharifHamoudi/DDos1/README.md

 📝 Notes

-· Ensure the requirements.txt file exists inside the folder after cloning.
+· Ensure the images (m.png and m1.png) are inside the images/ folder.
-· If you encounter pip errors on Kali, use pip3 instead of pip.
+· If images don't appear, check that the folder name is exactly images and files exist.
+· For Kali Linux, always use the --break-system-packages flag to bypass restrictions.

 ---